-NOTE: If you suspect a major problem in your transmission, immediately contact your WESTERBEKE dealer or an authorized marine transmission facility.
+NOTE: If you suspect a major problem in your transmission, immediately contact your UNIVERSAL dealer or an authorized marine transmission facility.

-Problem Probable Cause Verification/Remedy Transmission gears cannot be shifted.
+Problem Probable Cause Verification/Remedy

+to the control of the Transmission gears cannot be shifted.
 Fails to move into gear.
-1. Actuating lever is loose.
-1. Tighten damping bolt on shifting lever. rais to stove into geat.
-2. Shifting cable is broken, bent or unattached.
-Cable radius is too severe.
+1. Shifting lever is loose.
+1. Tighten damping bolt on shifting lever.
+Tails to move into goal.
+Shifting cable is broken, bent or unattached.
+Cable radius is to severe.
 2. Check the cable, reattach or replace.
 3. Shift lever is binding against cover plate.
 Detach the shift cable and operate the lever by hand.
 Clearance should be 0.02 in (0.5mm).
 Transmission shifts into gear, but fails to propel the boat.
 1. Output coupling is not turning.
-1. Transmission needs professional attention.
-Propeller shaft is not turning.
+1. Transmission needs professional attention. ians to proper the boat.
+2. Propeller shaft is not turning.
 Output coupling is turning.
 The coupling bolts are sheared or the coupling is slipping on the propeller shaft.
 Tighten or replace set screws, keys, pins and coupling bolts as necessary.
-3. Output coupling and propeller shaft are turning.
-Inspect the propeller.
-It may be missing or damaged.
+Output coupling and propeller shaft are both turning.
+Inspect the propeller; it may be missing or damaged.
 A folding propeller may be jammed.
 A variable pitch propeller may be in "no pitch" position.
-Delay of gear engagement or engages only after an increase in speed.
-1. Lever travel N to B not equal to N to A. Refer to diagram.
-1. Adjust cover plate until the lever is exact mid-position.
-Refer to SHIFT LEVER TEXT AND DIAGRAM.
-2. Shift level travel in insufficient.
+Delay of gear engagement or engages. only after an increase in speed.
+Lever travel N to B not equal to N to A. Refer to diagram.
+Adjust cover plate until the lever is exact mid position Refer to SHIFT LEVER TEXT AND DIAGRAM.
+2. Shift lever travel is insufficient.
 2. Check shift lever cable length.
-See SHIFT LEVER DIAGRAM.
-3. Shift lever is binding against cover plate.
+Refer to SHIFT LEVER DIAGRAM 3.
+Shift lever is binding against cover plate.
 3. Check clearance, adjust if necessary.
+Chattering transmission noise, mainly at low engine speed.
+The engine or propeller generates torsiona vibrations in the drive unit which produces a "chattering" noise in the transmission.
+Inspect the damper plate between the engine and the transmission.
+Replace if necessary.
 Transmission noise becomes louder.
-Damage starting on flexible coupling due to wear or fatigue, possibly due to misalignment between engine and driveshaft.
+Damage starting on flexible coupling due to wear or fatigue, possibly due to misalign ment between engine and the drive shaft.
 Check alignment, inspect flexible coupling.
 If noise persists, inspect the damper plate between the transmission and the engine.
 Replace if necessary.
-Beginning damage of bearings in transmission due to torsional vibrations, running without fluid, overload, wrong alignment of transmission, or excessive engine output.
-2. Transmission needs professional attention.
-Chattering transmission noise, mainly at low engine speed.
-The engine or propeller generates torsional vibrations in the drive unit which produces a "chattering" noise in the transmission.
-Mount a flexible coupling with another stiffness factor between the transmission coupling with and the driveshaft.
-A higher stiffness factor might be sufficient.
-Inspect the damper plate between the engine and the transmission.
-Replace if necessary.
-Boat fails to attain specified max. speed.
+Beginning damage of bearings in trans- mission due to torsional vibrations, runnin without fluid, overload, wrong alignment o transmission, or excessive engine output.
+Boat fails to attain specified max speed.
 1. Operating temperature is high.
-1. Wrong type of fluid.
-Use ATF.
+1. Wrong type of fluid, use ATF.
 Check fluid level.
 2. Operating without cooling.
 2. Check cooler.
 Inspect coolant hoses and coolant flow.
 Oil Leakage.
-1. Corrosion at radial sealing ring and shaft.
+Corrosion at radial sealing ring and shaft.
 Damaged sealing ring.
 1. Transmission needs professional attention.
 2. Misalignment of output flanges.
 2. Check alignment.
 Must be within 0.003 in (0.08mm).